Xiangyang1984/Gcluster/README.md

 ## Usage
 ***
 It is very simple to use Gcluster.
-First, prepare input datas (must containing Genbank_file_directory, and interested_gene_file); then, run Gcluster like this "perl Gcluster.pl -dir Genbank_file_directory -gene interested_gene_file", and a figure is will be created; finally, customize the figure by adjusting the parameters (please refer to [Detailed Explanations for Arguments](#detailed-explanations-for-arguments-in-gcluster)) or editing the gene label, and re-run Gcluster to obtain a high-quality figure.
+First, prepare input datas, at least containing Genbank_file_directory and interested_gene_file; then, run Gcluster like this "perl Gcluster.pl -dir Genbank_file_directory -gene interested_gene_file", and a figure will be created; finally, customize the figure by adjusting the parameters (please refer to [Detailed Explanations for Arguments](#detailed-explanations-for-arguments-in-gcluster)) or editing the gene label, and re-run Gcluster to obtain a high-quality figure.

-### Preparation of Input Data
+### Preparation of Input Datas

-To run Gcluster, users only need to prepare two mandatory input datas: (1) Genbank_file_directory and (2) a list of gene of interest.
+To run Gcluster, users only need to prepare two mandatory input datas: (1) Genbank_file_directory and (2) interested_gene_file.
 In addition, if a strain_reorder_file or a phylogenetic_file provided, Gcluster can sort the genomes context according to the strain ordering infomation, or auto-map the genome contexts to the phylogenetic tree.

 Four input datas are as follows: